-The Original Donut Shop has long been a go-to K-Cup for coffee lovers, known for its perfect blend of chocolatey and nutty.
+The Original Donut Shop has long been a go-to K-Cup for coffee lovers, known for its tasty blend of chocolatey and nutty.
 This medium roast is the type of coffee you can drink every day, cup after cup, and never tire of.
 The Original Donut Shop brand is owned by Keurig and makes several other varieties worth checking out—including a dark roast, a decaf roast, and even a coconut mocha blend—but regular is our favorite.
 It’s easy to find at a number of big-name retailers, both in-store and online.
-Boxes are sold in counts starting at 12 pods and working all the way up to 96.
+Boxes are sold in counts starting at 12 pods and working all the way up to 100.

 Many are already familiar with this delicious dark roast.
 After all, Peet’s is one of the most trusted brands in the coffee world, and Major Dickason’s is perhaps its most popular blend.
-It has long been popular as a whole-bean coffee, but luckily it’s available in K-Cup form, too.
-The combination of chocolate and smoky-tasting notes is precisely what dark-roast drinkers adore.
+It has long been available as a whole-bean coffee, but luckily it’s available in K-Cup form, too.
+The combination of chocolate and smoky notes is precisely what dark-roast drinkers adore.
 While the Major Dickason’s blend is on the pricier side for K-Cups, it can be purchased in a variety of sizes, including a cost-effective 96-count box.
 Peet’s also makes other dark roast coffees, like its French roast and single-origin Sumatra.

 The coffee world is teeming with different flavors, from sweet to smoky.
 The right one for you comes down to personal preference, of course, but you can’t go wrong with SF Bay Coffee’s French vanilla blend.
 Categorized as a medium-light roast, this coffee will delight the palate with tasting notes of toasted almond, cocoa, and sweet vanilla bean.
-Customers say the coffee is also extremely aromatic, which makes the flavors feel even more alive.
+Customers say the coffee is extremely aromatic, which makes the flavors feel even more alive.
 French vanilla is a widely popular flavored coffee because it’s so palatable, especially compared to more niche options like pumpkin spice or caramel.